scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

    - Improved the formatting for better readability and user experience
    - Added responsive image containers with proper alt tags for accessibility
    - Implemented dark mode support for all content elements
-   - Created a modal version for non-logged-in users through the FAQ section
+   - Created a modal version for non-logged-in users through the FAQ section and hero section buttons
+   - Added a Wikipedia-style table of contents for easy navigation to specific sections in both the dashboard page and modal

 ### Technical Notes: